vdaas/vald/docs/contributing/coding-style.md

     ...
 ```

-Be careful of using parallel test, avoid using share object used in test, to avoid race detector to detect the race in test and fail the test.
+Be careful of using the parallel test, avoid using share object used in the test, to avoid race detector to detect the race in test and fail the test.

 ### Using Mock